MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 If you need to create an Azure Cosmos DB for MongoDB, we recommend you follow the steps to [set up Cosmos DB for MangoDB](tutorial-containerize-deploy-python-web-app-azure-02.md?tabs=mongodb-azure#tabpanel_3_mongodb-azure) in part **2.
 Build and test container locally** of this tutorial.
 When you're finished, you should have an Azure Cosmos DB for MongoDB connection string of the form `mongodb://<server-name>:<password>@<server-name>.mongo.cosmos.azure.com:10255/?ssl=true&<other-parameters>`.

-You need the MongoDB connection string info to follow the steps below.
+You need the MongoDB connection string to follow the steps below.

 ### [Azure CLI](#tab/azure-cli)